 Although it appears that you do not have to wear a PFD or lifejacket in some cases, we are strong advocates for ALWAYS wearing a PFD.
 It is a simple safety precaution that saves lives.

 A leash is also not required when paddling a SUP but if you have done any amount of paddling on any kind of board (surfboard or boogie board etc.) you know what happens when you fall off.
-A board can very quickly drift out of reach if you fall or jump into the water.
+A board can very quickly drift out of reach if you fall or jump into the water and if it’s windy they can blow away from you faster than you can swim.
 This distance can prove dangerous or even fatal in many conditions.
 The easiest way to stay safe while paddling is to wear a leash.
 Should you find yourself in the water, a leash will mean that your board stays close at hand.

 The Conclusion on SUP Safety